kaist-ina/SGX-Tor/README.md

 SGX-Tor is a Tor anonymity network in the SGX environment.
 This project will be published in NSDI'17.

+*Notice*
+Due to the recent patch in remote attestation protocol in SGX SDK, we are currently updating and modifying the SGX-Tor code, which makes SGX-Tor does not correctly work.
+We believe we can release the new version of SGX-Tor in Feb.

 Build and run
 ------------